Temporal arteritis is inflammation of the arteries. It affects the arteries in the head, neck, and

 Giant cell arteritis and polymyalgia rheumatica.
-American Academy of Family Physicians Family Doctor website.
-Available at: ...(Click grey area to select URL) Updated November 2010.
-Accessed August 7, 2013.
+Family Doctor—American Academy of Family Physicians website.
+Available at: ...(Click grey area to select URL) Updated March 2014.
+Accessed June 30, 2015.

 Karahaliou M, Vaiopoulos G, et al. Colour duplex sonography of temporal arteries before decision for biopsy: a prospective study in 55 patients with suspected giant cell arteritis.

 Larsson K, Mellström D, et al. Early menopause, low body mass index, and smoking are independent risk factors for developing giant cell arteritis.

 Ann Rheum Dis.